 Life After UFE

-Many women experience worsening symptoms, if they have uterine fibroids, between 35 and 55 years old.
+Many women with uterine fibroids will experience worsening symptoms between 35 and 55 years of age.
 If you haven't been told about uterine fibroid embolization as an alternative to a hysterectomy or myomectomy, read Luisa's review.
 Contact Dr. Robert Handley to discuss the details of the UFE procedure.

 Returned to Active Life Style - Luisa

 I was just over 42 when I had the procedure.
 Up until that point I just found that my periods were getting heavier.
 Right before, it was just extreme.
 Within a very short period of time it went to an extreme level and it just got to a point where it was unbearable.
 Prior to, I had a very active lifestyle.
 Worked full time, own a home, did a lot of maintenance of the home, spent a lot of time with friends and family, very active.
 Right before the procedure, I found I was very limited because of it.

 Just after I turned 40, I was at a normal annual OB-GYN visit and mentioned to my doctor at the time that my periods were getting heavier.
 He mentioned it could be different factors…age, what not.
 At the point, he did a physical exam and also did an ultrasound and told me at that point that I did have fibroids.